behavior, ecology, and worms

 Our lab broadly studies behavioral ecology and evolution, but a major research focus is the interface between behavioral ecology and infectious disease epidemiology.
 We bridge field and lab work with modern data collection protocols and analytical paradigms.
 Current projects are ongoing in Japan, Malaysia, Antarctica and beyond.

 Members of the lab range from undergrads to postdocs, and have diverse backgrounds both culturally and academically.
-Current members hail from France, China, Indonesia, Malaysia, Spain and the UK, and are investigating topics such as the role of parasites in social systems evolution, wildlife health in anthropogenic landscapes, and the origins of disgust.
+Current and soon-to-be members hail from France, China, Indonesia, Iran, Canada, India and Japan, and are investigating topics such as the role of parasites in social systems evolution, wildlife health in anthropogenic landscapes, invasion biology of raccoon dogs, and the evolutionary origins of disgust.

 CONTACT the LAB

 41-2 Kanrin, Inuyama